signalfx/entity-etl/README.md

 Note 3: The above examples assume your SignalFx API server is `api.us1.signalfx.com`.
 The actual value may be different - refer to your [profile page](https://docs.signalfx.com/en/latest/getting-started/get-around-ui.html#profile) in SignalFx to check the API server address.

-### HTTP Responses and troubleshooting
+### HTTP Responses and Troubleshooting
 * 200 HTTP OK

 Returns the list of entities of requested type and the information if the results are partial.
-In the latter case, the client should repeat the request and specify a narrower time range (sample etl implementation implements this behavior).
+In the latter case, the client should repeat the request and specify a narrower time range (the Entity ETL script implements this behavior).

-Sample response:
+Sample response structure:
 ```json
 {
   "items": [